thepranab/materials-for-max-qe2021-online-school/Day-9/example0.intro/README.md

 	./code_gpu.x SIZE
 ~~~~~

-Compare the "Product times" with the theoretical peak performance reported for Marconi100: 0.8 TFlops per node (32 cores) and 7.8 TFlops per GPU
+Compare the "Product times" with the theoretical peak performance reported for Marconi100:

+* 0.8 TFlops per node (32 cores) and,
+* 7.8 TFlops per GPU

 ------------------------------------------------------------------------